XRAccessibility/XR-DEIA/README.md

 <br />

 # Organizations and Articles
+1. [Accessibility Unlocked](https://www.accessunlocked.games/) - An alliance of disabled, neurodiverse, gender diverse, queer and allies working to change the shape of game development in Australia and New Zealand.

 # Developer Communities
 1. [XR Access](https://xraccess.org/) - A community committed to making virtual, augmented, and mixed reality (XR) accessible to people with disabilities.
 Their Accessible Development of XR (adXR) work stream focuses on making it easier for developers to create accessible XR applications.
 See their [Slack](https://bit.ly/xraccess-slack) and [Github](https://github.com/XR-Access-Initiative) or [apply for membership](https://bit.ly/xraccess-interest).